Moodle™ or Canvas? It can be tough to choose the perfect LMS for your e-Learning program.

 #3 Ease of use

-Moodle – In Moodle, teachers can build the entire course curriculum right from scratch as Moodle supports plenty of content authoring tools.
-Moodle also provides parents with access to the grades of their wards.
+Moodle – Teachers can build the entire course curriculum right from scratch as it supports plenty of content authoring tools.
+It also provides parents with access to the grades of their wards.
 However, this task needs a bit of effort on part of the teacher or the admin.

-Apart from this, Moodle provides attendance tracking, videoconferencing through BigBlueButton, plenty of gamification modules, enables gamification of tests and quizzes etc.
+Apart from this, it provides attendance tracking, videoconferencing through BigBlueButton, plenty of gamification modules, enables gamification of tests and quizzes etc.

 To make sure, learners stay on track and do not drop off, viewing trends of participation, submissions and other data makes sense.
 It improves the overall e-Learning experience, vastly helping retention rates and student successes.